olesk75/AnimatedGIF/README.md

 # AnimatedGIF
 ### - a Python class for animating GIFs in tkinter
 A very simple class (subclass of tkinter.Label) that displays an animated GIF in a label and either runs the animation in a separate thread or using tkinter's `after()`.
-Written in Python3 but should work for Python2 as well (untested).
+Written in Python3 and tested successfully on 2.7 (thanks to @brenden-t-r)

 This allows using animated GIFs together with a normal tkinter mainloop() without blocking, but with caveats (see below) Perfect for showing small animated "please wait"/"working"/"downloading" icons while doing other tasks.